pohly/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 // CSIStorageCapacityStatus contains the properties that can change over time. type CSIStorageCapacityStatus struct {
-	// Capacity is the value reported by the CSI driver in its GetCapacityResponse.
+	// AvailableCapacity is the value reported by the CSI driver in its GetCapacityResponse
-    // Depending on how the driver is implemented, this might be the total
+	// for a GetCapacityRequest with topology and parameters that match the
+	// CSIStorageCapacitySpec.
+	//
+	// The semantic is currently (CSI spec 1.2) defined as:
-    // size of the available storage which is only available when allocating
+	// The available capacity, in bytes, of the storage that can be used
-    // multiple smaller volumes ("total available capacity") or the
-    // actual size that a volume may have ("maximum volume size").
+	// to provision volumes.
-	Capacity *resource.Quantity
+	AvailableCapacity *resource.Quantity
 }
 ```

-`Capacity` is a pointer because `TotalCapacity` and
+`AvailableCapacity` is a pointer because `TotalCapacity` and
 `MaximumVolumeSize` might be added later, in which case `nil` for
-`Capacity` will become allowed.
+`AvailableCapacity` will become allowed.

 Compared to the alternatives with a single object per driver (see
 [`CSIDriver.Status`](#csidriverstatus) below) and one object per